 Prioritizations may be modified as new interventional trials are approved so study teams should review this document regularly.
-For questions, contact Heather Wilkins, MA (email@example.com).
+For questions, contact Tera Jarvis (firstname.lastname@example.org).
 Details on the approval process are available below under “COVID-19 Clinical Research Review”.

 COVID-19 Clinical Research Review

 The CCSC is currently only reviewing prospective interventional clinical studies that plan to enroll inpatients at BJH or SLCH.
 Investigators for such studies should still submit study details to the CCSC and await feedback prior to completing their IRB submission.
-Please note that prospective interventional clinical studies above minimal risk will require approval from the CCSC before they will advance to full board IRB review.
-Inpatient studies will be reviewed in a format similar to an NIH study section, with all proposals receiving a priority score and overall CCSC disposition.
-Outpatient studies will undergo an abbreviated screening process to identify any substantial issues.
-Final committee feedback will be provided in a communication to the lead investigator (with cc to HRPO/IRB leadership) from the CCSC and ICTS leadership.
+In general, studies will be reviewed in a format similar to an NIH study section, with proposals receiving a priority score and overall CCSC disposition.
+Final committee feedback will be provided in a communication to the lead investigator (with cc to HRPO/IRB staff) from the CCSC and ICTS leadership.
 For some potentially meritorious studies that have concerns identified, the CCSC may invite revision and re-submission.
-We expect investigators to receive feedback within approximately 2 weeks of ICTS survey completion, PROVIDED sufficient information is submitted to enable a quality review.
+We expect investigators to receive feedback within approximately 2-4 weeks of ICTS survey completion, PROVIDED sufficient information is submitted to enable a quality review.
 Review times will be highly dependent on the level of detail provided.
 Investigators should be aware that IRB fees are charged for IRB/HRPO work irrespective of whether studies are approved.

 If the CCSC approves a study proposal, the IRB review process will proceed.
 Interventional studies approved by the CCSC and IRB will undergo subsequent review by the COVID-19 Clinical Studies Prioritization Committee to determine enrollment prioritization relative to other active interventional trials.